top of page

 a RFID scanner.

-It is a routine procedure that takes a few minutes but is consider invasive because it involves an incision in the skin.
-It is recommended that all invasive procedures be done by a veterinarian.
+It is a routine procedure that takes a few minutes but is considered invasive because it involves an incision in the skin.

-a mild sedation prior to the
+a mild sedation prior to the implantation.

-Many owners chose to
+Many owners chose to microchip

-microchip their pets during
+their pets during other

 procedures such as